IrinaStatsLab/Awesome-CGM/README.md

 * [Wadwa (2023)](https://github.com/irinagain/Awesome-CGM/wiki/Wadwa-(2023))
   * The purpose of this study was to improve glycemic outcomes in young children (ages 2-6) with Type 1 diabetes using the t:slim X2 insulin pump with Control-IQ Technology and Dexcom G6 CGM.
 The study spanned 13 weeks with a total sample size of 102 participants.
   * Found by Charlotte Xu.
-Updated R processor by Samuel Tan.
-Uploaded by Samuel Tan.
+Updated R processor by Junyan (Samuel) Tan.
+Uploaded by Junyan (Samuel) Tan.

 * [Weinstock (2016)](https://github.com/irinagain/Awesome-CGM/wiki/Weinstock-(2016))
   * The purpose of this study was to identify factors associated with severe hypoglycemia in older adults (60+) with type 1 diabetes.
 The total sample size was 200 participants: 100 cases, 100 control.
 The Dexcom SEVEN PLUS was used to continuously monitor glucose levels for a span of 2 weeks.